-The conference is organized by the Chicago Center for German Idealism and it will take place via Zoom on June 4th and June 5th, 2021.
+The conference is organized by the Chicago Center for German Philosophy and it will take place via Zoom on June 4th and June 5th, 2021.

 Please find below the complete text of the call with the list of the keynote speakers, the main topics of the conference and the instructions for submitting an abstract.

 The deadline for abstract submission is set on January 31st, 2021.